CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

       - description: >-
           One of the first thing that comes to mind when thinking about the quality of the code is file size.
 That is exactly what we did in our first report – we audited CSS code of all Premier League sites.
 This is the part where I managed to include my passion, sports, into the project.

           The full report is available [here](/reports/premier-league-2021-02/).
-I don't want to write any spoilers, so I will leave you to read it thoroughly.
+I don’t want to write any spoilers, so I will leave you to read it thoroughly.

           To be able to make this report, we needed information.
 So the first step was to extract the CSS code from these sites.
 We used [wappalyzer](https://github.com/aliasio/wappalyzer) and [extract-css-core](https://github.com/bartveneman/extract-css-core), both excellent tools.
-We didn't want to make calculations manually since we wanted to reuse the script to audit other sites, so we wrote a script for calculations and graphs.
+We didn’t want to make calculations manually since we wanted to reuse the script to audit other sites, so we wrote a script for calculations and graphs.
 Finally, we needed to make the report look appealing.
 This is definitively the part that could use more love, but we wanted to release the report as soon as possible.
   - title: >-
       The Conclusion
     list:
       - description: >-
-          We hope this report will encourage you to think about your CSS code's size and the quality of CSS in general.
+          We hope this report will encourage you to think about your CSS code’s size and the quality of CSS in general.

           That is the final goal of CSS Auditors; we want to make every developer respect CSS.